At Alohomora, we are inspired by the Design Thinking Framework, and thought we would use it to illustrate how we came into being.

 I got an AIR 278 in my IIT JEE in 2000.
 After graduation, I studied in IIM Lucknow.
 All the enriching experiences in 2 jobs and the Teach for India fellowship led me to a path of exploring my potential.
 Such opportunities are available to very few children.- Divakar Sankhla, Co-Founder Alohomora

 Children lack the clarity, confidence and support system to move towards the path of realizing their potential.
 Unless we make learning relevant to the real world, they will not possess the skills, tools and mindsets needed to be impactful individuals in the 21st century.
-There is a gap between what the Indian Education system is focusing on, and what children need.
-We call this the Story of Unrealized Potential.
+We call this gap the Story of Unrealized Potential.